 The RSA Conference is the premier gathering of information security professionals from across the world, who get together to discuss new developments and threats, and how to address them.
 The jury is still out on whether this one can address the outstanding issues on cloud computing security, especially since this is the second time that the cloud is the focus of this gathering.

 Although several issues have been identified last year and solutions proposed, not many have seen the light of day.
 In fact, it is the popular opinion that people are not more confident about cloud computing than they were a year before.
 However, the sessions do give cause for hope, addressing as they are some of the most important issues.
 Some of the sessions planned for the five-day conference are “Cloud Computing Privacy and Security: The Legal, Ethical, Regulatory Framework”, “Private and Government Sectors: Why are Agencies Hesitant to Adopt Cloud?” and “Cloud Computing: A Brave New World for Security and Privacy.”

 It is my opinion that an industry gathering like the RSA Conference offers a lot of potential for taking cloud computing to the next level.
-One thing that I would definitely like them to address is the lack of standards in the cloud computing space, about which I have written in an earlier article (See: Cloud Computing Standards: How Important Are They? ).
+One thing that I would definitely like them to address is the lack of standards in the cloud computing space, about which I have written in an earlier article.

 Secondly, I believe that the industry should try to co-opt the US government in its discussions.
 History has shown that any technology has a better chance of success with official support.
 After all, even from a pure business standpoint, the government is a major client, besides being of great help in dealing with regulatory issues.

 In conclusion, I believe that yes, the RSA Conference can help address cloud computing fears; to expect them to be dispelled would be asking for too much.

 - Bank of Korea Predicts Growth of FinTech Industry in South Korea - January 20, 2017